 86. Decrease risk of heart disease

-1 in 4 deaths in the United States are related to heart disease.
-It’s a growing epidemic that up until recently, has been only treated with drugs, exercise, and diet.
+1 in 4 deaths in the United States is related to heart disease.
+It’s a growing epidemic that, up until recently, has been only treated with drugs, exercise, and diet.
 However, there’s another factor: the mind.
 Meditation is already showing promise and some evidence in helping decrease the risk of heart disease among people that meditate regularly.

 87. Decrease in blood pressure

 Researchers investigating the potential for meditation to reduce blood pressure reviewed several studies to determine the usefulness of meditation for patients looking to lower their blood pressure.
 They concluded that there’s a lot of promise in the use of meditation as a way to treat hypertension and prehypertension in patients.
 They saw meditation as both a prevention and treatment option for decreasing blood pressure as just a few of the scientific benefits of meditation.